manticoresoftware/manticoresearch-python/docs/SearchApi.md

 ## **percolate**
 > SearchResponse percolate(index,percolate_request)

-Perform a reverse search on a percolate index
+Perform a reverse search on a percolate index. [[More info on percolate indexes in Manticore Search Manual]](https://manual.manticoresearch.com/Creating_a_table/Local_tables/Percolate_table#Percolate-table)

-Performs a percolate search.
 This method must be used only on percolate indexes.

-Expects two parameters: the index name and an object with an array of documents to search with.
+Expects two parameters: the index name and an object with a document or an array of documents to search by.
-Here is an example of the document object:
+Here is an example of the object with a single document:

 ```
 {